-- Like many roasters now offer direct trade coffee, all of Big Heart Tea Co.'s tea leaves - including black tea, green tea, and matcha - come from direct relationships with responsible farmers.
+- Like many roasters now offer direct trade coffee, all of Big Heart Tea Co.'s tea leaves - including black tea, green tea, and matcha - are sourced from direct relationships with socially and environmentally responsible farmers.

 - Direct trade means a one or two-degree connection, in a mutually beneficial transparent trade agreement.

-- We have complete transparency on the treatment of workers and ecosystems, and have visited some of these farms personally.
+- Big Heart Tea Co. has complete transparency on the treatment of workers and ecosystems, and has visited some of these farms personally.

 - Direct trade can mean a more sustainable supply chain: